-Prerequisites: Introduction to Alcohol and Other Drug Abuse, Introduction to Counseling.
-This course offers a supervised experience in an approved alcohol and/or drug abuse agency.
+Prerequisite: Introduction to Alcohol and Other Drug Abuse - ADDC 100, Introduction to Counseling - ADDC 101.
+A supervised experience in an approved alcohol and/or drug abuse agency.
 For each hour of credit, 60 clock hours working in the treatment setting are required.
 This practicum provides training in the areas of evaluation, primary treatment, alcohol/drug education programs, and work with families.
 Students will gain the necessary academic and practical working experience background needed to successfully counsel an addicted client.
-This course consists of three credit hours and 180 clock hours, and is taught by arrangement.
+Three credit hours/180 clock hours - By arrangement.
+This is a continuation of ADDC-203.